andrewbruner/coffee-quotes/README.md

-# Team Treehouse<br>Full Stack JavaScript Techdegree<br>Unit 01
+# Coffee Quotes

 ## Random Quote Generator

-For this project, I created an app that displays a random literary quote each time a button is clicked.
+For this project, I created a Vue.js app that displays a random coffee quote each time a button is clicked.

-Each quote includes an attributed source, citation, year and tag.

-As well, the background color is changed randomly along with the quote.

-This quote/color-change is automatically updated every 20 seconds.
+The displayed quote will not repeat until each one in the main list is cycled through.